-Regional Manager, American Development Model (IA, KS, MN, ND, NE, SD, WI)
+Regional Manager, American Development Model (IA, KS, MN, MT, ND, NE, SD, WI, WY)

 A two-time U.S. Olympian and member of three U.S. Men’s National Teams, Guy Gosselin joined USA Hockey as a regional manager of the American Development Model in August 2009.
-In this role, he helps provide a blueprint for optimal athlete development focusing on age-appropriate training utilizing long-term athlete development principles for the states of Iowa, Kansas, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
+In this role, he helps provide a blueprint for optimal athlete development focusing on age-appropriate training utilizing long-term athlete development principles for the states of Iowa, Kansas, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Wisconsin and Wyoming.

 Gosselin joined USA Hockey having served as the general manager of the Ozaukee Ice Center in Mequon, Wis., since 1996.
 There, he was responsible for overseeing all operations, business development and sales, and served as the arena’s youth hockey and camp director.